LOCATION

 CLOTHING

-as cotton will serve well.
-Men will be comfortable in shorts, slacks
+such as cotton will serve well.
+Men will be comfortable in shorts,

-for dinner, sport shirts and sandals, while ladies may wear shorts,
+slacks for dinner, sport shirts and sandals, while ladies may wear

-skirts and sundresses.
-We also recommend taking along a couple of
+shorts, skirts and sundresses.
+We also recommend taking along a

-swimsuits each, rubber-soled shoes for reef walking, hat or sun visor,
+couple of swimsuits each, rubber-soled shoes for reef walking, hat

-sunglasses, sunscreen, insect repellent, and a waterproof bag to protect
+or sun visor, sunglasses, sunscreen, insect repellent, and a waterproof

 CURRENCY